redwoodjs/learn.redwoodjs.com/docs/tutorial/routing-params.md

 ### Using the Param

 Ok, so the ID is in the URL.
 What do we need next in order to display a specific post?
-It sounds like we'll be doing some data retrieval from the database, which means we want a cell:
+It sounds like we'll be doing some data retrieval from the database, which means we want a cell.
+Note the singular `Article` here since we're only displaying one:

 ```bash
 yarn rw g cell Article